NativeScript/nativescript-app-templates/packages/template-hello-world-ts/README.md

 You can create a new app that uses this template with either the `--template` option.

 ```
-tns create my-hello-world-ts --template tns-template-hello-world-ts
+ns create my-hello-world-ts --template @nativescript/template-hello-world-ts
 ```

 Or the `--tsc` shorthand.

 ```
-tns create my-hello-world-ts --tsc
+ns create my-hello-world-ts --tsc
 ```

-> Note: Both commands will create a new NativeScript app that uses the latest version of this template published to [npm] (https://www.npmjs.com/package/tns-template-hello-world-ts).
+> Note: Both commands will create a new NativeScript app that uses the latest version of this template published to [npm](https://www.npmjs.com/package/@nativescript/template-hello-world-ts).

 If you want to create a new app that uses the source of the template from the `master` branch, you can execute the following: